jwatkins68/VibeAlert/README.md

 # Code Used for Implementation
 <!--- Insert Code Here --->
-The entire code can be downloaded via
+In this section, we will explain portions of the code.
+The entire code can be downloaded via the main.cpp file.
+The VibeAlert has a push button to turn on/off the HC-SR04 Ultrasonic Sonar Sensor allowing the user to stand stationary in front of object without the alarm sound and vibration.
+To incorporate this push button, we implemented a PinDetect and Callback function.

+### PinDect Code
 ```

     // Use internal pullups for pushbutton